-MATH 421 Methods of Teaching Elementary Mathematics (3)
+MATH 421 Mathematics for PreK-6 Teachers (3)

 This course is required of persons expecting to teach mathematics in elementary schools.
 Emphasis is placed on materials and methods in teaching mathematics.
 Prerequisite: All required 300-level MATH courses and passing of Praxis I or having received a waiver for Praxis I.